 They say hindsight is 20/20 and that phrase rings true more times in my life than I’d care to admit.
 That’s how life is, though.
 It’s a learning process.
 While we can begin any ambition with the best research and intentions, there are some aspects we simply won’t know until after we have gone through the process.
-For me, that has certainly been my experience with homeschooling.
+For me, that has certainly been my experience with how to start homeschooling.
 Looking back, there are some things I would change if I could, and a few things I’ve learned to do differently.
-Here are a few areas I’ve learned more about, and wish I knew before I started this homeschooling adventure!
+Let’s chat about a few areas where homeschooling has taught me lessons that I wish I knew before I started to homeschool!

 Listen to Our Podcast on This Topic!